Our Investor business migration visas are for investors who want to gain residence in New Zealand.

 The Investor Visa (Investor 2 Category) is an option if you plan to invest a minimum of NZ$1.5 million over a four-year period.
 If you’re looking to invest $NZ10 million or more then the Investor Plus Visa (Investor 1 Category) could be a better option.
 Below are the main differences between these two options.

 Recent changes have been made to our investor visa policies to further recognise and reward higher levels of business experience, English language skills ad growth oriented investments.

 Criteria for approval

 146 days in NZ in each of the last three years of a four year investment period or 438 days in NZ over the four year investment period*.

 Invested for 3 years

-44 days in NZ in each of the last 2 years of a 3 year investment period or 88 days over the three year investment period*.
+44 days in NZ in each of the last 2 years of a three year investment period or 88 days over the three year investment period*.

 No additional requirements.